sbb-design-systems/lyne-components/src/components/sbb-button/readme.md

 If the `href` property is set, it will internally be rendered as link, otherwise as a button.
 If the `<sbb-button>` is placed inside another action element (e.g. button, link, ...), it is internally rendered as a `<span>` in order to not break HTML structure.
-It's also possible to set the `<sbb-button>` manually into static state by applying `static` property.
+It's also possible to set the `<sbb-button>` manually into static state by applying `is-static` property.
 If the `<sbb-button>` is placed inside an `<sbb-form-field>`, it renders with the correct styling.

 ## Usage